eeucalyptus/eeSoundboard/README.md

 ## Running

 Either use an ST-Link to flash the firmware or trigger the DFU-Mode and use `dfu-util -a 0 -s 0x08000000 -R -D Debug/Soundboard.bin`.

+## 3rd-Party

+eeSoundboard is licensed under the terms of the MIT license (see license file).
+The firmware uses some 3rd-party code.
+Other licenses may apply here:

+- libopencm3 - licensed under the terms of the LGPL (verson ?)
+- FatFs - has a BSD-Style license without the need for attribution in non-opensource software (weeeeird)
+- opus (OMG, you're not supposed to see this yet!
+Anyway, it's BSD licensed)